arohner/spectrum/README.md

 #### Defrecord / instance?

-If you define a Java class, and a simple `instance?` predicate for your class, i.e.
+If you have a predicate that is just a simple simple `instance?` check for a class, i.e.

 ```clojure
 (defrecord Foo ...)